-Before a new Supplier is approved, Workspace will carry out appropriate due diligence on the Supplier, including requiring the Supplier to submit an 'Approved Contractor & Supplier Application Form'.
-As part of this process, Suppliers are directed to the Supplier Code of Conduct and asked to confirm that they will comply with it.
+Before a new Supplier is approved, Workspace will carry out appropriate due diligence including requiring the Supplier to submit an 'Approved Supplier Form'.
+Workspace has reviewed and updated this Form in the last year, which ensures it continues working with reputable suppliers.
+As part of this process, Suppliers are directed to the Workspace Supplier Code of Conduct and required to confirm they abide by this.
 New Suppliers will only become approved Suppliers once Workspace has completed its due diligence.